-Embracing recovery isn’t always easy.
-After living in the throes of active addiction for so long, it’s hard to imagine a life without alcohol or drugs.
-Even though addiction is the cause of many profound consequences, many people who suffer from substance abuse have an intense fear of withdrawal, causing them to resign themselves to addiction indefinitely.
+Embracing a life in recovery is not always easy.
+After living in the throes of active addiction for so long, it’s difficult to imagine a life without alcohol and/or drugs.
+Even though addiction is the cause of many significant consequences, many people who live with the effects of the deadly disease of substance abuse addiction have an intense fear of withdrawal, causing them to resign themselves to addiction indefinitely.

 Unfortunately, many of the objectives that individuals have to addiction recovery are the result of being ill-informed about rehabilitation and the journey of recovery.
 Since becoming more informed and contending with the consequences of addiction are an important first step toward recovery, we have created a concise guide to drug and alcohol interventions at Malvern Institute.
 As leaders in the field of addiction, we know that providing intervention services alongside evidence-based treatment and community resources is the foundation to recovery.
 By intervening in your loved one’s addiction, you can help him or her embrace the prospect of recovery.